perezite/followers-app/Notes.md

 ng build --prod
 firebase deploy
-App gets deployed to https://followers-app-38dad.web.app (see output) Add shortcut "deploy:firebase" to package.json, now you can deploy using deploy:firebase
+App gets deployed to https://followers-app-38dad.web.app (see output) Add shortcut "deploy:firebase" to package.json, now you can deploy using npm run deploy:firebase

+# Deploy to heroku
+Create heroku account
+Install heroku cli (Google it and install it) heroku create
+Copy the url and check in browser
+Deployment is complicated.
+Check Moshs tutorial